-AimsBiogeotechnics is an international interdisciplinary journal that bridges the gap between bioengineering, bionics and earth science engineering, particularly in the areas of biomineralization and ...
+AimsBiogeotechnics is an interdisciplinary journal that bridges the gap between bioengineering, bionics and earth science engineering, particularly in the areas of bio-mediated design such as biominer...

-Biogeotechnics is an international interdisciplinary journal that bridges the gap between bioengineering, bionics and earth science engineering, particularly in the areas of biomineralization and geotechnical engineering, bio-inspired design and geotechnical engineering.
+Biogeotechnics is an interdisciplinary journal that bridges the gap between bioengineering, bionics and earth science engineering, particularly in the areas of bio-mediated design such as biomineralization, soil bioengineering using vegetation and fungi and bio-inspired design in the applications of geotechnical engineering.
 The journal aims to publish original studies on the experimental and theoretical aspects of bio-mediated and bio-inspired solutions in the geotechnical system, including laboratory and field testing, computational methods, design principles and site investigation.